clorenz/TEFBandscan/README.md

 ## Usage

 Currently, it is not yet tested run it outside an IDE, but you can configure the modes and the name of the CSV.
-Please note, that currently only the WIFI connection works.
-Its credentials are in `src/main/resources/application.yaml` and must be configured once.
+The credentials for WiFi and serial configuration are stored in `src/main/resources/application.yaml` and must be configured once, either here or with parameters `-Dtef6686.serial=/dev/ttyS1` (example for serial configuration) at runtime.

 ### Manual scan mode